waterbug/pangalactic.core/NOTES_ON_DATAGRID.md

     + label: "external" name (table column label; may contain line breaks)
     + description: definition

-* row == "entity"
+* row == GridTreeItem
-  - analogous to an object but does not need to have a "class" specified
+  - a dict that is semantically analogous to a domain object (and may be "linked" to one), and whose items are parameters and data elements
   - has a unique "oid", same as an object, so can also have parameters
   - future:
     + if mirroring a Product (same oid), parameter fields will be synced